BenjaminWFox/website-2020/content/draft/tech/atomic-design-for-developers.md

 }
 ```

 For whatever reason, the demo site I built has a frequent need for block links!
 In this case importing a framework primitive is fine.
-It's smaller than an Atom, so let's call it a *neurotron* since that sounds kind of cool 😎 ⚛️.
+It's smaller than an Atom.
+You can call it a *neurotron* if you want, that's a cool-sounding mash-up word 😎 ⚛️.
 The `Link` is just an abstraction of the `a` tag with framework-specific functionality.
 It doesn't do anything from a style or markup perspective.

 ![Screenshot.](/public/images/blog/tech/atomic-design-for-developers/atoms-example.png)
-*Visual example of Atoms: `BlockLink` in header and sidebar, `Button` in sidebar and main content.*
+*Visual example of Atoms: `BlockLink`, `Button`, and `Icon` components.*

 ### Rules of Atoms

-- Should not compose other components/only uses native primitives (like HTML tags).
+- Should not compose other components/only uses [native elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element) or framework-specific components similar to native elements
-  - Exception: I will put framework-specific components that are very close do the native element in atoms
 - Can have its own markup & styles
-- Can maintain its own, local state
+- Can maintain its own internal state
 - Should not be tightly coupled to specific UI or Logic areas
 - Should not access application (or higher level) state directly
 - Should not have any non-ui/layout related side effects